 The collective bargaining agreements with Local 2251 and Local 2724 were ratified in August 2022 and September 2022, respectively; and became effective as of August 1, 2022.
-The settlement resulted in a past service cost adjustment related to the defined benefit pension plan and other post-employment benefits of \$44.6 million and \$3.4 million respectively, of which \$48.0 million was recorded in cost of steel revenue.
+The settlement resulted in a past service cost adjustment related to the defined benefit pension plan and other post-employment benefits of \$44.5 million and \$3.4 million respectively, of which \$47.9 million was recorded in cost of steel revenue for the nine month period ended December 31, 2022 (nil for the three month period ended December 31, 2022).

-Notes to the Condensed Interim Consolidated Financial Statements (Unaudited) Tabular amounts expressed in millions of Canadian dollars except for share and per share information
+Notes to the Condensed Interim Consolidated Financial Statements (Unaudited)

+Tabular amounts expressed in millions of Canadian dollars except for share and per share information